firogh/notes/kernel/rcu.md

 				rcu_mb_needed by the CPU that detects that the sum of the old counters is zero rcu_mb_done only by the corresponding CPU, and even then only after executing a memory barrier.
 #Tree RCU
-#parts-variants-sd-al
-=parts
-*Downside of classical RCU in update
+* Downside of classical RCU in update
-	the update-side primitives which determine when pre-existing read-side critical sections have finished, were designed with only a few tens of CPUs in mind.
+The update-side primitives which determine when pre-existing read-side critical sections have finished,
+	were designed with only a few tens of CPUs in mind.
 Their scalability is limited by a global lock that must be acquired by each CPU at least once during each grace period.

 #FAQ